 Marcel van Tongeren added the VIP2K to his excellent EMMA 1802 emulator.
 This will make it a *lot* easier to try and test software ideas.

 Walter Miraglia 3D printed some lovely little cases for his VIP2K.
 The picture at left shows one with a tiny LCD monitor sitting on top.
 He has the files for it on Thingiverse.

-Paul Schmidt (youtuuba) made a detailed Youtube video on the VIP2K.
+Paul Schmidt (youtuuba) made a detailed Youtube video of a pre-production VIP2K.
 Check it out here.
 He also made a nice keyboard overlay (pictured above).

-Chuck Yakym and Marcel van Tongeren just added PAL (50Hz) support for European and Far East TV monitors.
-Note that you want PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.
+Chuck Yakym and Marcel van Tongeren added PAL (50Hz) support for European and Far East TV monitors.
+Please specify PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.